Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Experiment

 The QKD system was operated using a three-intensity decoy-state protocol with \qty{100}{ps} pulses at a \qty{625}{MHz} repetition rate.
 The intensities for the signal ($\mu$), decoy ($\nu$), and vacuum ($o$) states, along with their corresponding probabilities $P_{\lambda}$ ($\lambda \in { \mu, \nu, o }$), are summarized in Table~\ref{tab:Decoy-State Parameters}.
 At a transmission distance of $L = \qty{30}{km}$, the measured sifted key rate and quantum bit error rate (QBER) were \qty{4.9708e-4}{bit/pulse} and $0.0201$, respectively.

 To evaluate the baseline defense response of the QKD system, we first characterized the pulsed source individually.
 Using the attack module shown in Fig.~\ref{Fig.2}(c), we measured the signal transmission under resonant attack at $\omega_{\text{att}} = 2\pi \times \qty{193.63}{THz}\ (\qty{1548.292}{nm})$.
 As shown in Fig.~\ref{Fig.4}(b), the transmission exhibited a progressive reduction as the attack power increased.
 A measurable attenuation of \qty{0.27}{dB} was observed at $P_{\text{att}}=\qty{-20}{dBm}$, indicating a detectable response even at low power levels.
 This attenuation grows consistently with increasing attack power, reaching \qty{10.70}{dB} at the on-chip attack power of \qty{10}{dBm}.
-Such significant transmission reduction clearly predicted substantial suppression of the secret key rate.
+Such significant transmission reduction clearly predicted substantial suppression of the secure key rate.
 The observed attenuation was less pronounced than that measured in the earlier continuous-wave experiment.
-This difference arises because the defense mechanism relies on shifting the MRR resonance spectrum, a process whose efficiency depends on both the resonator bandwidth and the signal source linewidth.
-The loaded bandwidth of our unit is approximately \qty{3}{GHz}.
-In contrast, the linewidth of the gain‑switched laser used here is approximately \qty{10}{GHz}, whereas that of the continuous‑wave laser is below the \qty{}{MHz} level.
+This difference arises because the defense mechanism relies on shifting the MRR resonance spectrum, a process whose efficiency depends on the spectral overlap between the resonator linewidth and the signal source linewidth.
+The loaded linewidth of our unit is approximately \qty{3}{GHz}.
+In contrast, the linewidth of the gain‑switched laser used here is approximately \qty{10}{GHz}, whereas that of the continuous‑wave laser is below the \unit{\MHz} level.
 Consequently, the defense response is inherently stronger for sources with narrower linewidths.
-This property makes the unit particularly suitable for protecting MDI-QKD and continuous-variable QKD systems, which typically employ narrow-linewidth lasers, offering even stronger defense capability in those systems\cite{shao2025highrate,li2023continuousvariable,zhang2020longdistance}.
+This property makes the unit particularly suitable for protecting MDI QKD and CV QKD systems, which typically employ narrow-linewidth lasers, offering even stronger defense capability in those systems\cite{shao2025highrate,li2023continuousvariable,zhang2020longdistance}.